 Acetic acid is mainly used for pH adjustment.
 Some formulations may also include sodium hydroxide for such purpose.
-The pH adjustment is crucial for oxytocin stability because it was shown by Nachtmann et al.19 that oxytocin is most stable between pH 3 and 5.
-Hawe et al.20 also reported that the degradation
+The pH adjustment is crucial for oxytocin stability because it was shown by Nachtmann et al.3 that oxytocin is most stable between pH 3 and 5.
+Hawe et al.4 also reported that the degradation of oxytocin was pH- and temperature-dependent and followed (pseudo) first order

-17 WHO.
+1 WHO.
 2012.
 "Guidelines on Submission of Documentation for a Multisource (Generic) Finished Pharmaceutical Product for WHO Prequalification: Quality Part."
 Annex 4 to: WHO Expert Committee on Specifications for Pharmaceutical Preparations.
 46th report.
 Technical Report Series No. 970.
 Geneva: WHO.